Apex Computer Productions

-Apex Computer Productions was the brothers John and Steve Rowlands, British based game designers and programmers on the Commodore 64 in the late 1980s and early 1990s.
+Apex Computer Productions was the brothers John Rowlands and Steve Rowlands, British based game designers and programmers on the Commodore 64 in the late 1980s and early 1990s.

 They programmed in pure assembly language and their earliest commercial release was Cyberdyne Warrior, a platform shooter, for Hewson in 1989.
 Soon after, they entered a relationship with Thalamus, the game publishing arm of Newsfield, who published their next game, Retrograde.

 Thalamus relationship

 After Creatures, Apex began work on the sequel Creatures II: Torture Trouble, still developing on the Commodore 64.
 In a startling coup—since Thalamus were associated with a rival magazine publisher in Newsfield, the home of ZZAP!64 — Commodore Format (Future Publishing) secured the rights to serialise the development of the game, which again proved very popular.
 Creatures II was received favorably by the critics.
 Creatures II focused more on the popular torture screens than on the side-scrolling platforming of Creatures.

 Thalamus collapsed shortly after the publication of Creatures II, as the Commodore 64 had started to wane in popularity.
 Apex then decided to publish for themselves.